Trump signs 'Right to Try,' says it will save 'tremendous number of lives'

 The so-called Right to Try Act of 2017, sponsored by Sen. Ron Johnson, R-Wis., unanimously passed the Senate last August, and cleared the House last week on a party-line vote of 250-169 -- in a win for both Johnson and the Trump administration.

-The president was joined by Vice President Pence, Health and Human Services Secretary Alex Azar, FDA’s Deputy Commissioner Anna Abram and the Food and Drug Administration’s commissioner Scott Gottlieb, along with several "brave Americans," for whom the bill was named--some battling ALS, others muscular dystrophy.
+The president was joined by Vice President Pence, Health and Human Services Secretary Alex Azar, FDA Deputy Commissioner Anna Abram and FDA Commissioner Scott Gottlieb, along with several "brave Americans" battling ALS, muscular dystrophy and other conditions.

 The president said that he was seeking the "better bill" for "the people."